Abelian varieties genuinely of $\mathrm{GL}_n$-type: Introduction

 If $A$ is of the first kind, that is, if $H$ is a \emph{totally real field}, the works by Chi, Banaszak, Gajda and Kraso\'n (see \cite{Chi90},\cite{BGK06}, \cite{BGK10}) show that the image of $\varrho_\Ll$ is symplectic or orthogonal.
 More precisely, they show that $\varrho_\Ll$ preserves an alternating pairing if $A$ has Albert type $\I$ or $\II$, or a symmetric pairing if the Albert type is $\III$.
 If $H$ is a \emph{CM field}, then \cite{BKG21} and \cite{Chi91} show that $\varrho_\Ll$ preserves a hermitian pairing and hence the image of $\varrho_\Ll$ is contained in a unitary group.

 Assume from now on that $A$ is \emph{genuinely of $\GL_n$-type}.
 This means that $A$ is simple, of $\GL_n$-type, and that its base change $A_\kbar$ to an algebraic closure of $k$ does not have any simple factor of $\GL_m$-type with $m<n$.
 We show that if $A$ is genuinely of $\GL_n$-type, then $A_\kbar$ is necessarily isogenous to the power $B^r$ of a simple abelian variety $B$ over $\kbar$.
-We call such a $B$ the \emph{building block associated to $A$} and say that $A$ is \emph{geometrically of the first kind} if $\End^0(B)$ has Albert type $\I$, $\II$, or $\III$.
-If we let $F\subseteq H$ denote the center of $\End^0(A_\kbar)$, this amounts to asking that $F$ is a totally real field.
+We call such a $B$ the \emph{building block associated to $A$} and say that $A$ is \emph{geometrically of the first kind} if $B$ is of the first kind, that is, if $\End^0(B)$ has Albert type $\I$, $\II$, or $\III$ in the classification of division algebras with a positive involution.
+If we let $F\subseteq H$ denote the center of $\End^0(A_\kbar)$, this amounts to asking that $F$ is a totally real field (see Lemma~\ref{lemma: center-center-inclusion} for the inclusion $F \subseteq H$).

 The purpose of this article is to show that, under the assumption of $A$ being genuinely of $\GL_n$-type, one can replace the hypothesis that $H$ be a totally real field by the weaker condition of $F$ being a totally real field and still recover the symplectic or orthogonal nature of $\varrho_\Ll$.
 Let $K/k$ denote the minimal extension over which $\End^0(A_K)=\End^0(A_\kbar)$, and let $\chi_\ell$ denote the $\ell$-adic cyclotomic character.